 The good thing about this Playa del Carmen beach is that there are places where you can get some shade.
 Most other public beaches in Playa del Carmen don’t have that unless you pay for it!
 There are always lots of activities happening here too, kitesurfing, volleyball, and parasailing mostly.

 Be sure to take food and drink with you as there are no facilities here.

-Again, I don’t even know why I’m writing this post telling you all about these local Playa del Carmen public beaches haha.
+Again, I don’t even know why I’m writing this post telling you all about these local Playa del Carmen beaches haha.
 The reason why this beach is so awesome is mostly that it’s void of tourists.
 However, I must also say you should avoid coming here on a Sunday as it is always packed full of families enjoying some beach time and looking for some of the best Playa del Carmen boat tours.

 So why do I love Punta Esmarelda and consider it the second-best beach in Playa del Carmen?
 Firstly it has a super pretty open cenote running into the sea.
 Secondly, it’s right at the end of the main Playa del Carmen beaches and it’s on a corner, so you can basically see the whole of Playa del Carmen waterfront from here.
 It’s quite a view!

 To get to this beautiful beach in Playa del Carmen you have a few options, walk (I would avoid this during the day as it’s too hot), take a taxi, drive, or my personal favorite, rent a bike, and cycle there.
 To get there it’s very easy, you just take 5th Avenue all the way up to 110 Norte then turn in.
 You can park easily here during the week and you will find places to lock up your bike too.